On emergent particles and stable neutral plasma balls in SU(2) Yang-Mills thermodynamics: Summary and Discussion

 The present work only represents a first step in studying the plasma dynamics of a ball-like region of deconfining phase at $T_0$.
 More realistically, the physics of the boundary shell, repesenting the transitions from the deconfining via the preconfining to the confining phases, should be taken into account.
 Also, we did not address the evaporation physics (in adiabatic approximation: emission of non-intersecting and self-intersecting center-vortex loops and, assuming a mixing with an SU(2) Yang-Mills theory of much lower scale, electromagnetic modes from the surface of this shell in terms of thermal spectra) in case of macroscopically sized balls, see \cite{GH2009}, and how this process affects the oscillation dynamics.
+Last but not least, a thorough discussion of (delocalised) spin in terms of the center-flux along the figure-eight shaped vortex line and the emergence of the electric Coulomb field \cite{Faber2022} throughout the confining-phase exterior to the blob of vortex-line self-intersection needs to be understood.
+The latter represents a small contribution to the soliton mass \cite{Hofmann2017} and should manifest polarised dipole densities in (anti)caloron peripheries \cite{HofmannBook,GrandouHofmann2015}.

 Our results on the spherically symmetric oscillations of the homogeneous and macroscopic plasma could be relevant in the description of certain, quasi-stabilised, compact and radiating objects created within atmospheric discharges and for plasma diagnostics in terrestial fusion experiments. \\